leafo/lapis/docs/quick_reference.md

 ## How do I restart a running server, or reload the code?

-Once the server is started, you can use the `laips term` command from your command line to stop the server.
+Once the server is started, you can use the `lapis term` command from your command line to stop the server.

 If you're deploying new code, then you can hot-reload the code without any